jin-repo/RACCROCHE/README.md

   - Step 5: Match synteny blocks between ancestral genome and extant genomes
   - Step 6: Cluster ancestral contigs into ancestral chromosomes
-  - Step 7: Painting the extant genomes according to the ancestral chromosomes
+  - Step 7: Painting the extant genomes according to the ancestral chromosomes More details are described in the [diagram of module 3 program architechture and file structure](./documentation/Module3-structure.svg).

   ### Module 4
   - Step 8: Adapting MCScanX to match ancestral genomes with extant genomes